XWangLabTHU/cfDNApipe/README.md

 **1.** SNV reference file "somatic-hg38_1000g_pon.hg38.vcf" for hg38 report error.

 **Answer:** We found that hg38 snv reference file "somatic-hg38_1000g_pon.hg38.vcf" downloaded from google storage actually is a gz compressed file.
-But if we download it through browser (like chrome), ".gz" is missing sometimes.
+But if we download it through the browser (like chrome), ".gz" is missing sometimes.
 Therefore rename file "somatic-hg38_1000g_pon.hg38.vcf" to "somatic-hg38_1000g_pon.hg38.vcf.gz" will fix the error.

 | file name | size |
 | :----: | :----: |